quangnghiadev/AsyncOperation/README.md

 ## License
-- RequestKits is released under the MIT license.
-See [LICENSE](https://github.com/nghiadev95/RequestKits/blob/master/LICENSE) for more information.
+- AsyncOperation is released under the MIT license.
+See [LICENSE](https://github.com/quangnghiadev/AsyncOperation/blob/master/LICENSE) for more information.